halfAPI/halfapi/README.md

 # HalfAPI

-Base tools to develop comlex API with rights management.
+Base tools to develop complex API with rights management.

+This project was developped by Maxime Alves and Joël Maïzi.
+The name was chosen to reference [HalfORM](https://github.com/collorg/halfORM), a project written by Joël Maïzi.

 ## Dependencies